aeternity/aeternity/docs/configuration.md

 Example output:
 ```
-Connection to 13.53.161.215 3015 port [tcp/*] succeeded!
+Connection to 203.0.113.27 3015 port [tcp/*] succeeded!
 ```

-Where the IP address should be the external IP address of the node under test (it's one of the seed nodes in this example).
+Where the IP address shown in the output is the external IP address of the node under test.

 ### Channels

-The node provides an infrastructure for using state channes.
+The node provides an infrastructure for using state channels.
 There are two distinct protocols involved:

 * WebSocket client one